sonictk/MARI-Extension-Pack/README.md

 Development Branches (referred to as "sub branch" in this document)  are branched off DEV.

 Once a sub branch is completed, a pull request is made to DEV.
-If many changes are made to DEV from different Collaborators:
+If many changes are made to DEV from different Collaborators, a RELEASE CANDIDATE Branch may be created from DEV before merged into MASTER.

-a RELEASE CANDIDATE Branch may be created from DEV before merged into MASTER.
+In order to keep track of things it would be good if major new features just get noted down in the release notes within the DEV Branch so we have some sort of easy way to assemble release information.

 Installation